mrnotsoevil/Black-Lagoon-Altis-Life/README.md

 * Wanted 'Add' function (not working properly)
 * More houses (Learn from existing houses how to do it - technically it's not difficult)
 * More

+--- May I change file/picture/... xy? ---

+YES!
+It's the same license, Tonic used for his mod - you may change everything, add everything you want, ...
+BUT: Usually, you have to do everything yourself - We won't setup your server.

+--- I want feature xy.
+Can you add it? ---

+You may add it yourself.